pragtical/pragtical.github.io/docs/intro.md

 practical to use, like file searching and replacing, where performance gains are evident.

+* **Improved Job Scheduling** - internally the editor uses Lua coroutines to perform different types of task, the way these tasks are scheduled has been improved on Pragtical to provide better editor responsiveness.

 ### More Features

+Some of the additional features and enhancements include:

 * **Widgets** - more tightly integrated as part of the core for easier gui development and reusability, also ensuring that plugin developers can with